AllyOR/AllyOR/README.md

 - 📫 To reach me: https://linktr.ee/AllyOR.
 - ⚡ Fun fact: I love every kind of art!

-And after all... here we are!
+And after all... here we are

 I really appreciate real people.